 - Geothermal heating and cooling: Provides sustainable temperature control.

+Consider installing a hybrid solar-wind system or exploring DIY solar panel options.
 Also, home battery storage systems can help optimize your renewable energy usage.
 Be sure to follow proper battery storage safety guidelines.

 Financial Assistance and Incentives